Zeta-TCP: Congestion avoidance

-Most of the TCP stack implementations today use TCP New Reno or its variations (such as TCP SACK RFC3517) as the congestion avoidance algorithm.
+Most TCP stack implementations use TCP New Reno or its variations (such as TCP SACK RFC3517) as the congestion avoidance algorithm.
 The New Reno-based algorithms are loss-based.
 Loss-based algorithms treat the packet losses as the sole indication of the congestions in the network.
 As the Internet has since evolved, this assumption is often an overkill today.
-The congestion loss is constantly descending with the advancement of the technologies, while, relatively, random loss due to the properties of the media (e.g., wireless/Fading channels), wireline noises/cross-talk, connectivity flaws, software bugs, etc., is increasing.
-Once a "congestion" is detected (or false-alarmed), New Reno shrinks the Congestion Window (CWND) sharply, causing a plunge of the sending rate.
-This is one of the major reasons that the TCP based applications are often barely able to utilize a fraction of the subscribed bandwidth today, especially when the RTT is large.
+The congestion loss is constantly descending with the advancement of technologies, while, relatively, random loss due to the properties of the media (e.g., wireless/Fading channels), wireline noises/cross-talk, connectivity flaws, software bugs, etc., is increasing.
+Once "congestion" is detected (or false-alarmed), New Reno shrinks the Congestion Window (CWND) sharply, causing a plunge of the sending rate.
+This is one of the major reasons that TCP based applications are often barely able to use a fraction of the subscribed bandwidth, especially when the round-trip delay time (RTT) is large.

 TCP Vegas and its variations, most notably FAST TCP, base their congestion predications on the RTT measurement only.
-Such latency-based algorithms overcome the problems of the loss-based ones, and are usually a more realistic reflection of the congestions in the network.
-But the latency-based algorithms have their own limitations, too.
+Such latency-based algorithms overcome the problems of the loss-based ones, and are usually a more realistic reflection of congestion in the network.
+However the latency-based algorithms have their own limitations.

-Zeta-TCP attempts to tackle the problem by combining the strength of both latency-based and loss-based algorithms.
-It constantly measures the RTT variation and loss rate variation, and calculates the likelihood of the congestions.
-Different CWND backoff schemes are applied based on the likelihood level.
-With the highest level, it applies the backoff scheme of New Reno, which has already been proven to be effective and stable with many years of massive deployment.
+Zeta-TCP addresses the problem by combining the strength of latency-based and loss-based algorithms.
+It constantly measures the RTT variation and loss rate variation, and calculates the likelihood of congestion.
+CWND backoff schemes are applied based on the likelihood.
+With the highest likelihood, it applies the backoff scheme of New Reno, which has already been proven to be effective and stable with many years of massive deployment.

 Loss detection

-The packet losses in the real network environment rarely spread out evenly.
-Rather they tend to happen close to each other.
+The packet losses in the real network environment rarely spread evenly; rather they tend to happen close to each other.
 The TCP related RFCs (New Reno and SACK, etc.) explicitly defined how the first loss can be detected with high confidence.
-However, the detection of the losses after TCP enters the Fast Recovery mode with SACK permitted is not very efficient in RFC3517.
-And some popular Operating Systems have their own implementations that are equally suboptimal.
+However, the detection of the losses after TCP enters the Fast Recovery mode with SACK permitted is not efficient in RFC3517.
+Some popular Operating Systems have their own implementations that are equally suboptimal.

-Zeta-TCP has introduced a simple but effective algorithm to calculate the loss probability on every unACK'd/unSACK'd packet.
+Zeta-TCP provides a simple algorithm to calculate the loss probability on every unACK'd/unSACK'd packet.
 A packet is retransmitted only when its loss probability has surpassed a certain threshold.
 The same rule applies to the retransmission decision of every packet.
-Therefore, Zeta-TCP is able to minimize the number of retransmitted packets, further improving the bandwidth utilization.
-Lab tests also confirmed that Zeta-TCP retransmitted much fewer packets than the other TCP implementations under the same loss rate.
+Therefore, Zeta-TCP minimizes the number of retransmitted packets, further improving the bandwidth utilization.
+Lab tests have confirmed that Zeta-TCP retransmitted much fewer packets than the other TCP implementations under the same loss rate.

-Zeta-TCP has also developed a mechanism to accurately detect the packet loss at the earliest possible time once it suspects the a loss is likely to happen.
-Early-detection usually can save an RTT or two on retransmission.
+Zeta-TCP has developed a mechanism to accurately detect the packet loss at the earliest time once it suspects a loss is likely to happen.
+Early-detection usually can save one RTT or two on retransmission.